unpwnabl/OverTheWire-Natas-Solutions/README.md

 }
 ?>
 ```
-Looking closer, we see the key is not sanitized in any way, thus we can exploit this weakness and use it to our advantage in an XSS attack to gain information about the password.
+Looking closer, we see the key is not sanitized in any way, thus we can exploit this weakness and use it to our advantage in an [XSS](https://cwe.mitre.org/data/definitions/79.html) attack to gain information about the password.
 The biggest problem, though, is the [`grep`](https://en.wikipedia.org/wiki/Grep) command, which we need to escape from. <br>
-Looking at the [`man`](https://en.wikipedia.org/wiki/Man_page) pages for it, we see that running the `--help` flag will print out, and then exit.
-Exactly what we need to execute remote Shell commands on the server.
+Looking at the [`man`](https://en.wikipedia.org/wiki/Man_page) pages for it, we see that running it with the `--help` flag will print out, and then exit.
 Let's try it: we'll create a payload like this one, and see what happens to the output... <br>
 Payload: `--help && pwd # `&emsp;← Beware of the final space, it's necessary or it won't work

 Output:

 [Output](/imgs/lvl9/output.png)

 And so, we know we're in `/var/www/natas/natas9` and can now freely navigate around the folders inside the server.
-If one read the rules closely, we know that:
+If one read the rules closely, we know that[^2]:
 > All passwords are also stored in /etc/natas_webpass/.
 E.g. the password for natas5 is stored in the file /etc/natas_webpass/natas5 and only readable by natas4 and natas5.

 Thus we need to get to `/etc/natas_webpass/natas10` and we'll have our password.
 Using the same structure as [Level 7](#level7), we can access it, and retrieve the secret hid in plain sight at the last line: <br>